When to Visit Key West, Florida: What to Expect by Season & Month

 May

 May marks the start of the summer season in Key West.
-Temperatures reach 80°F (27°C), but cloud cover increases to 57% by the end of the month.
+We’ll see temperatures reach 80°F (27°C), but cloud cover increases to 57% by the end of the month.
 Rainfall also ramps up from 2.3 inches to 5.1 inches.

 Conch Tour Train in May

 The month benefits from the quietness of the spring, and locals begin their summertime escape to cooler climates.
-May is a great time to launch a Key West itinerary if you want the sizzling heat without the crowds.
+In our opinion, May is a great time to launch a Key West itinerary if you want the sizzling heat without the crowds.

-May is a great time to visit Key West for vibrant events and culture.
-Get inspired at the Key West Songwriter’s Festival, or sink yourself into Cuban life at the Cuban American Heritage Festival.
+May is also a great time to visit Key West for vibrant events and culture.
+Get inspired at the Key West Songwriters Festival, or sink yourself into Cuban life at the Cuban American Heritage Festival.

 June